luizgmgomes/Docker/Learning.md

 **Layers** - A Docker image is built up from a series of layers.
 Each layer represents an instruction in the image’s Dockerfile.
 Each layer except the last one is read-only.
 **Dockerfile** - A text file that contains all the commands, in order, needed to build a given image.
 The Dockerfile reference page lists the various commands and format details for Dockerfiles.
     * Steps:
-        * We essentially take the image generated on the previous process (e.g.: FROM alpine:3.7)
+        * We essentially take the image generated on the previous process (e.g.: FROM alpine:3.7).
-        * Create a new container out of it
+        * Create a new container out of it.
-        * Execute a command in the container or make change to its system (e.g.: RUN apk add --no-cache mysql-client)
+        * Execute a command in the container or make change to its system (e.g.: RUN apk add --no-cache mysql-client).
-        * After running this command, docker takes a snapshot of its file system and save as an output (an image) for the next instruction along the chain
+        * After running this command, docker takes a snapshot of its file system and save as an output (an image) for the next instruction along the chain.
-        * If there is no more instruction to execute the image that was generated during the last step is output from the entire process as the final image that we really care about (e.g.: CMD ["redis-server"])
+        * If there is no more instruction to execute the image that was generated during the last step is output from the entire process as the final image that we really care about (e.g.: CMD ["redis-server"]).
 **Volumes** - A special Docker container layer that allows data to persist and be shared separately from the container itself.
 Think of volumes as a way to abstract and manage your persistent data separately from the application itself.